Somerset: Transport

 The usefulness of the canals was short-lived, though some have now been restored for recreation.
 The 19th century also saw the construction of railways to and through Somerset.
 The county was served by five pre-1923 Grouping railway companies: the Great Western Railway (GWR); a branch of the Midland Railway (MR) to Bath Green Park (and another one to Bristol); the S&DJR, and the London & South Western Railway (L&SWR).

 The former main lines of the GWR are still in use today, although many of its branch lines were scrapped as part of the Beeching cuts.
 The former lines of the S&DJR closed completely, as has the branch of the Midland Railway to Bath Green Park (and to Bristol St Philips).
 The L&SWR survived as a part of the present West of England Main Line.
-None of these lines, in Somerset, are electrified.
+None of these lines, in Somerset, is electrified.
 Two branch lines, the West and East Somerset Railway, were rescued and transferred back to private ownership as "heritage" lines.
 The fifth railway was a short-lived light railway, the Weston, Clevedon & Portishead Light Railway.
 The West Somerset Mineral Railway carried the iron ore from the Brendon Hills to Watchet.

 Until the 1960s the piers at Weston-super-Mare, Clevedon, Portishead and Minehead were served by the paddle steamers of P & A Campbell who ran regular services to Barry and Cardiff as well as Ilfracombe and Lundy Island.
 The original stone pier at Burnham-on-Sea was used for commercial goods; one of the reasons for the S&DJR was to provide a link between the Bristol Channel and the English Channel.
 The newer concrete pier at Burnham-on-Sea is claimed to be the shortest pier in Britain.
 In the 1970s the Royal Portbury Dock was constructed to provide extra capacity for the Port of Bristol.

 For long-distance holiday traffic travelling through the county to and from Devon and Cornwall, Somerset is often regarded as a marker on the journey.
 North–south traffic moves through the county via the M5 motorway.
 Traffic to and from the east travels either via the A303 road, or the M4 motorway, which runs east–west, crossing the M5 motorway just beyond the northern limits of the county.